How much does an elopement cost in the UK in 2026?

 Break down costs

-1. Legal & venue fees: The cost of a marriage licence in the UK (we call it Giving Notice which is basically just you signing a piece of paper) is £35 per person (unless you’re not a UK citizen in which case it’s £47 per person).
-Expect to pay £57 for a basic ceremony in a registry office and you’ll also need to cover room charges which can go up to £200 (or more if you prefer a pretty ceremony-only venue to which the registrars will have to travel).
-If you decide on a 2-part wedding day that also includes a symbolic ceremony (on a beach, on top of a mountain, by a waterfall) you will also have to factor in costs for your celebrant.
-As with photographers, their charges do vary but expect to pay on average £500.
+- Legal & venue fees: The cost of a marriage licence in the UK (we call it Giving Notice, which is basically just you signing a piece of paper) is £35 per person (unless you’re not a UK citizen, in which case it’s £47 per person).
+Expect to pay £57 for a basic ceremony in a registry office, and you’ll also need to cover room charges, which can go up to £200 (or more if you prefer a pretty ceremony-only venue to which the registrars will have to travel).
+If you decide on a 2-part wedding day that also includes a symbolic ceremony (on a beach, on top of a mountain, by a waterfall), you will also have to factor in costs for your celebrant.
+As with photographers, their charges do vary, but expect to pay on average £600.

-2. Travel and Accommodation: Include travel costs to and from your elopement destination and any accommodation before or after the ceremony.
+- Travel and Accommodation: Include travel costs to and from your elopement destination and any accommodation before or after the ceremony.
 How much you spend on travel and accommodation is entirely up to you.
-Some of my previous couples have stayed in luxury country houses with their family for a week, booked a scenic log cabin in the middle of a forest or overlooking the mountains and some have also travelled in their camper van or stayed on a campsite.
-There are options for everyone ranging from £20/night on a campsite to £1000 for the week in an Air BnB.
+Some of my previous couples have stayed in luxury country houses with their family for a week, booked a scenic log cabin in the middle of a forest or overlooking the mountains, and some have also travelled in their camper van or stayed on a campsite.
+There are options for everyone, ranging from £20/night on a campsite to £1000 for the week in an Airbnb.

-5. Rings: Allocate a portion of your budget for your wedding bands.
-Prices very much vary depending on your preferences and the materials you love with options ranging from buying from the high street to creating something entirely extraordinary and original.
+- Rings: Allocate a portion of your budget for your wedding bands.
+Prices vary greatly depending on your preferences and the materials you love, with options ranging from buying from the high street to creating something entirely extraordinary and original.

-6. Celebratory Meal/Activities: Whether it’s a fancy dinner at Ynshir or Sheeps & Leeks, a simple picnic, or a pizza takeaway in your hot tub after an adventure-packed wedding day, don’t forget to include the cost of your post-elopement celebration.
-Add memorable activities like a guided family kayak adventure with the family on Llyn Padarn if your budget allows or check out the best budget-friendly things to do in Eryri (Snowdonia) if you’re on a tight budget.
+- Celebratory Meal/Activities: Whether it’s a fancy dinner at Ynshir or Sheeps & Leeks, a simple picnic, or a pizza takeaway in your hot tub after an adventure-packed wedding day, don’t forget to include the cost of your post-elopement celebration.
+Add memorable activities such as a guided family kayak adventure on Llyn Padarn if your budget allows, or check out the best budget-friendly things to do in Eryri (Snowdonia) if you’re on a tight budget.

-7. Extras: Flowers, cake, hair and make-up, or any other additional elements you wish to include.
-These are beautiful additions to any wedding day and look great in pictures so if you can I’d highly recommend you allocate some of your money on extras.
-You will probably end up spending less on flowers than you would if you budgeted for a more traditional wedding as you don’t have to dress a room (just go for a beautiful big bouquet and/or flower crown), probably have a smaller cake (especially if there are just the two of you).
+- Extras: Flowers, cake, hair and make-up, or any other additional elements you wish to include.
+These are beautiful additions to any wedding day and look great in pictures, so if you can, I’d highly recommend you allocate some of your money on extras.
+You will probably end up spending less on flowers than you would if you budgeted for a more traditional wedding, as you don’t have to dress a room (just go for a beautiful, big bouquet and/or flower crown), and probably have a smaller cake (especially if there are just the two of you).

 How much does an elopement cost in the UK?